leocornus/leocornus.buildout.cfgrepo/sample/python/src/leocornus.py.sandbox/leocornus/py/sandbox/tests/searchArchiveStory.rst

 The **...** works only if you using **print** to show the result and the testing result is right after the print.

+Adding the doctest comment for ELLIPSIS will make sure **...** work properly.

 Remove Testing Folder
 ---------------------